Welcome to the showdown between the big beasts of the world of Kindle keyword software!

 KDP Rocket offers all of the standard data, such as the price of the book, the number of reviews, the average review score etc. However, it also offers aspects not found in either competing software.

 Overall, this is a fantastic function of KDP Rocket.
-It is impressive due to its presentation, unique data offered, and seamless integration with Rocket’s idea search.
+It is impressive due to its presentation, unique data offered, and seamless integration with Rocket’s keyword search.

 Kindle Keyword Software Showdown – Competitor Research Verdicts